Vanessa22400/Rental_Price_Forecast_Rio_de_Janeiro/README.md

 • **Seasonality**, potentially linked to tourism cycles and housing demand
 • **Random fluctuations**, representing short-term market variability

-ARIMA/SARIMA models were selected due to their strong interpretability and suitability for structured time-series forecasting.
+ARIMA models were selected due to their strong interpretability and suitability for structured time-series forecasting.

 ---

 ## Model Performance

-The selected time-series models were able to capture the **long-term upward trend** in rental prices and reproduce the main historical patterns observed in the dataset.
+A univariate **ARIMA(1,1,1)** model was used to forecast monthly rental prices based on historical trends.

+The estimated parameters were statistically significant:

+- **AR(1) coefficient:** 0.89 (p < 0.001)
+- **MA(1) coefficient:** 0.17 (p = 0.018)

+These results indicate **strong temporal persistence**, meaning that past price movements strongly influence future values.

+Diagnostic tests support the adequacy of the model:

+- **Ljung-Box test (p = 0.56):** no significant remaining autocorrelation in residuals
+- Residual analysis suggests that the main temporal structure of the series has been captured

-While forecasting accuracy depends on market stability, the model provides **reasonable projections of price trajectories** based on historical dynamics.
+While ARIMA cannot incorporate external economic drivers, the model provides a **stable trend-based projection** of future rental price dynamics.

-From a practical perspective, the analysis demonstrates how historical rental data can support **forward-looking housing market insights**, even in environments influenced by multiple external factors.

 ---

 ## Key Insights

-Several relevant insights emerged from the analysis:

-• **Long-term structural growth:** rental prices have shown a sustained upward trajectory over the past decade.

-• **Demand-driven pressure:** tourist-driven cities such as Rio de Janeiro tend to experience stronger housing price volatility.

-• **Market sensitivity:** rental prices react to macroeconomic changes and urban development cycles.

-• **Forecasting potential:** time-series modeling can provide useful signals for anticipating price trajectories.
+## Key Insights

+The analysis reveals several structural dynamics in the Rio de Janeiro rental market:

+• **Persistent price growth:** rental prices increased from roughly **R$22/m² in 2010 to above R$55/m² in 2025**, indicating strong long-term appreciation.

+• **Post-pandemic recovery:** after a visible disruption during **2020–2021**, prices resumed a strong upward trend starting in 2022.

+• **Strong temporal persistence:** the ARIMA model confirms that past price movements significantly influence future values, suggesting structural market momentum.

+• **Projected growth:** the forecast indicates that rental prices may reach approximately **R$60/m² by 2027** if current trends persist.

+• **Structural demand pressure:** smaller units, especially **1-bedroom apartments**, consistently show higher prices per square meter, reflecting strong demand in dense urban areas.

+* **Tourism pressure and housing demand:** cities with strong tourism activity, such as Rio de Janeiro, often experience additional pressure on the housing market as short-term rentals compete with long-term residential supply.

 ![Rental price forecast](Images/3Rental_Price_Forecast.png)